mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 # 3. Inbox0 📥

 - Keep your inbox ALWAYS empty.
-- Unsubscribe to all irrelevant emails (most of the time is just one click).
+- Unsubscribe to all irrelevant emails (most of the time, it takes just one click).
 - Create filtering rules - out of the inbox.
-- If you need to take action on emails: (keep the list out, create a special folder).
+- If you need to take action on emails: (keep the list out, and create a special folder).
 - Inbox is not a To-do list.

 # 4. Find your Flow 🕯️

 - Creative work happens on [flow state](https://en.wikipedia.org/wiki/Flow_(psychology).
-- Takes some time to enter flow (about 15 mins).
+- It takes some time to enter the flow state (about 15 mins).
-- Takes one second to leave it and go to the queue again.
+- It takes one second to leave it and go to the queue again.
 - Remove all external flow interruptions, notifications, noise
 - Control all internal stimuli.

 # 5. Use [Zenware](https://searchunifiedcommunications.techtarget.com/definition/zenware) 💭

 - Use simple software.
-- Minimalistic tasks editors like [writemonkey](https://writemonkey.com/) and simple managing software like [Trello](https://trello.com/)
+- Minimalistic task editors like [writemonkey](https://writemonkey.com/) and simple managing software like [Trello](https://trello.com/)
-- If you blog on @hashnode you will find its markup editor very convenient.
-- Don't procrastinate gold plating your articles.
+- Don't procrastinate gold-plating your articles.

 # 6. Close Your Browser Tabs 🔓